jpmonettas/silver-succotash/README.md

 # recom

-A [re-frame](https://github.com/Day8/re-frame) application designed to ... well, that part is up to you.
+A [re-frame](https://github.com/Day8/re-frame) application designed as a UI to administer sshd remote port forwarding.
+It uses a patched version of open-ssh to handle the forwarding.
+This patched version limits the "local" ports available for a user on the remote server by using .ssh/authorized_keys

 ## Development Mode